LTangData/DOHT/README.md

 [//]: # (Licenses)
 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg?style=flat)](https://github.com/LTangData/GROQ/blob/main/LICENSE.md)

-**dohT** is an advanced [Retrieval-Augmented Generation (RAG)](https://www.databricks.com/glossary/retrieval-augmented-generation-rag) application designed to simplify database interaction by eliminating the need for SQL queries.
-With dohT, users can retrieve precise and relevant information from databases simply by asking natural-language questions.
+**DOHT** is an advanced [Retrieval-Augmented Generation (RAG)](https://www.databricks.com/glossary/retrieval-augmented-generation-rag) application designed to simplify database interaction by eliminating the need for SQL queries.
+With **DOHT**, users can retrieve precise and relevant information from databases simply by asking natural-language questions.
 The app leverages the power of [Large Language Model (LLM)](https://aws.amazon.com/what-is/large-language-model/) to interpret user questions, translate them into SQL queries, execute the queries, and return accurate, concise answers in a natural response.

-Tailored specifically for business use, **dohT** is highly beneficial for non-technical users:
+Tailored specifically for business use, **DOHT** is highly beneficial for non-technical users:

 - **Ease of Use**: Eliminating the need to learn SQL, users can interact with database using everyday language.
 - **Enhanced efficiency and Time saving**: Accurate information is provided promptly.
 More effective decision-making is facilitated while conserving technical resources.